PrestaShop/docs/src/content/1.7/development/components/grid/_index.md

 Class `PrestaShop\PrestaShop\Core\Grid\Search\SearchCriteria` is only available since {{< minver v="1.7.6" >}}
 {{% /notice %}}

 When creating Search Criteria you can skip some or all it's data.
-You can leave default `null` values for order way and order by to disable sorting or offset and limit to disable pagination.
+If you set both `orderWay` and `orderBy` to `null` it will disable sorting.
+If you set both `offset` and `limit` to `null` it will disable pagination.

 ```php
 use PrestaShop\PrestaShop\Core\Grid\Search\SearchCriteria;